 - The waiting period starts after you have been discharged from parole, probation or completed a jail sentence.

 - Anyone convicted of a prostitution offense can have the waiting period waived if they can prove the charge was the result of human trafficking.

 - Not have more than 1 felony and not more than 2 misdemeanor convictions on your record before petitioning the court.

 No other adult convictions have been set aside from your record.
 In Michigan, you are only allowed to have one adult conviction expunged from your record.
 The law changed in 2015, so if you have a conviction prior to this date then the guidelines are slightly different.
 If you have an older conviction on your record, our Michigan expungement attorneys at Grewal Law PLLC can answer your questions regarding a felony expungement, including how to get a felony charge expunged!

-Richard L. Williams, an of counsel attorney for Grewal Law PLLC, has over 40 years of experience helping people get their records cleared & will help guide you every step of the way during this difficult process.
+The attorneys Grewal Law PLLC have years of experience helping people get their records cleared & will help guide you every step of the way during this difficult process.